elk-audio/sushi-gui/README.md

 In case you need to use another proto file, you should set the environment variable SUSHI_GRPC_ELKPY_PROTO to that path.

-Also, note that Sushi comes with its proto file as file when you check it out.
+Also, note that Sushi comes with its proto file when you check it out.
 Specifically in `sushi/rpc_interface/protos/sushi_rpc.proto`.
 So setting environment variable like that:
 ```
 $ export SUSHI_GRPC_ELKPY_PROTO=path_to_sushi/rpc_interface/protos/sushi_rpc.proto